Mental Disability Attorneys in Salt Lake City, Utah

 LIST OF MENTAL DISABILITIES THAT QUALIFY FOR BENEFITS.

 The SSA publishes the Listing of Impairments, which outlines qualifying mental health disabilities.
 The SSA uses the symptoms on the list to determine if you have a disability.
 For example, if you suffer from Depression, the SSA will compare your symptoms to the symptoms on the list.
-For example, depression includes symptoms such as sleep trouble, lack of appetite, concentration problems, and crying spells.
-You could also have symptoms such as memory loss, weight gain, and an inability to get along with other people.
+Depression includes symptoms such as sleep trouble, lack of appetite, concentration problems, and crying spells.
+You could also have other symptoms such as memory loss, weight gain, and an inability to get along with other people.
 Your treating provider should document all of your mental symptoms in their records.
 You can find a complete list of qualifying mental disorders at ssa.gov.